 The presentation below covers all three of these things and more, including the spiritual meaning of the heavenly signs that govern God’s calendar.
-We hope and pray that you will watch it right away and be tremendously blessed by it.
+We hope and pray that you will watch it right away and receive a tremendous blessing through it.

 Free Printables of God’s Calendar

 Now that you understand God’s calendar, do you want to use it?
 We hope that you do!
 We have done the work for you in calculating the whole year.
 Print them out as PDFs as is, or if you want to add daily data or anything else to it, we are also providing Word docs.